-AAM should do a self-review of the two flagship excellence programs to ensure that:
+AAM should do a self-review of the two flagship excellence programs to ensure that: DEAI is prominent in the Accreditation process description and guidelines and addressed in the materials (e.g., Self-Study and Site Visit Report Form).

-- DEAI is prominent in the Accreditation process description and guidelines and addressed in the materials (e.g., Self-Study and Site Visit Report Form). - Peer reviewers are paying adequate attention to DEAI and have the training and tools they need to ask pertinent questions on-site.
+- tools they need to ask pertinent questions on-site.